MLogdberg/mlogdberg.github.io/_posts/2021-11-22-Using MSI in APIM to Cosmos.md

 Quite recently Microsoft finally gave us RBAC roles for data plane access to Cosmos, this means that we now can use MSI to access data in Cosmos.

 So what's it all about?
 Well the best part is that we now can grant access to resources rather than using keys.
 This increases security and accessability since we don't need to manage the key any more and only specific resources can access our data.
-When we have switched to RBAC as the authentication method we can switch of the possibility to access data with primary/secondary keys,[read more here.](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac#disable-local-auth)
+When we have switched to RBAC as the authentication method we can switch off the possibility to access data with primary/secondary keys,[read more here.](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac#disable-local-auth)

 So how do we do this?
 [Here is a guide from Microsoft](https://docs.microsoft.com/en-us/azure/cosmos-db/managed-identity-based-authentication) on how to use MSI with an Azure Function.
 And we will in this post use the same technique but from API Mangement to show the potential.